ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 Make is a program developed to control the entire compilation process when compiling in C.
 But Make can control not only C, but also various compilers and translators (programs that convert from one format to another).
 Make is convenient, but its syntax is complicated.
-It's easy to understand when you're using it for the first time, but the more you use it, the more difficult it becomes to understand.
+It's easy when you using it for the first time, but the more you use it, the more difficult it becomes.
-For example:
+For example, the following is a part of a Makefile for C compiler.

 ```
 application: $(OBJS)